vulong97/Python_Adidas_Project/README.md

 The objective is to use the available sales data to provide stategic insights on how to maximize the operating profit of Adidas revenue.

 # Data Source
-https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset?select=Adidas+US+Sales+Datasets.xlsx
+The data has been sourced from an open-source website Kaggle. https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset?select=Adidas+US+Sales+Datasets.xlsx